rojo-rbx/rojo/docs/sync-details.md

 ![Example of Roblox instances](/images/sync-example.png)

 ## Models
 Rojo supports a JSON model format for representing simple models.
-It's designed for instance types like `BindableEvent` or `*Value` objects, and is not suitable for larger models.
+It's designed for instance types like `BindableEvent` or `Value` objects, and is not suitable for larger models.

+Rojo JSON models are stored in `.model.json` files.

 !!! info
     In the future, Rojo will support `.rbxmx` models.
 See [issue #7](https://github.com/LPGhatguy/rojo/issues/7) for more details and updates on this feature.

 JSON model files are strict, with every property being required.
 They look like this:

+`hello.model.json`
 ```json
 {
     "Name": "hello",